helicopter-1/automation/upgrade_policy/quorum_upgrade/README.md

 is all that will be required, however we are still considering the alternatives.

-Shared object deletion is coming very soon, and today the policy protocol is not as seemless as it could be if that feature was already available.
+Shared object deletion is coming very soon, and today the policy protocol is not as seamless as it could be if that feature was already available.
 In an ideal scenario the `quorum_upgrade_policy::authorize_upgrade` should take the `ProposedUpgrade` by value and destroy it.
 But that does not work for now.
 As soon as shared object deletion is enabled we may decide to